tearust/teaproject/docs/_2_user_manual/README.md

 The IP address corresponds to the hosting node, while the lengthy hash in the screenshot, depicted as `mey32oBSYMPPjxYjeSCDwZsFM3m9SWodq25pLa9gy9cji`, is referred to as CID (Content ID) in the **IPFS** protocol.
 This CID represents the current hash of the **TAppStore** application's front-end code.
 It's important to note that this CID may change whenever the TAppStore undergoes an update.

-## Common Features in Most TApps
+## Common Login Features in Most TApps

-While each TApp has its unique characteristics, many share common features like login/logout and checking account balances.
-This section will provide explanations on how to use these shared features.
+While each TApp has its unique characteristics, many share common features like login/logout.

 #### Before login